hananather/hananather.github.io/_posts/2021-05-06-Data-Science-Intern-Challenge.md

 	 Group By Products.ProductID
 	 Order by  OrderDetails.Quantity Desc);
 ```
-Steeleye Stout was purchased 100 times, was the most ordered item in Germany
+**Steeleye Stout was purchased 100 times, was the most ordered item in Germany**.

 However, if we are **not** interested in the quantity of the product, but simply care about which product was ordered most frequently by customers, we can using the following SQL Query: